chombo-discharge/chombo-discharge/Docs/Sphinx/source/Source/Particles.rst

    void registerMask(const std::string a_mask, const int a_buffer, const std::string a_realm);

 where ``a_mask`` must be ``"s_particle_halo"``.
-This will register a mask which is false everywhere except in coarse-grid cells that are within a distance a_buffer from the refinement boundary, see :numref:`Fig:HaloMask`.
+This will register a mask which is false everywhere except in coarse-grid cells that are within a distance ``a_buffer`` from the refinement boundary, see :numref:`Fig:HaloMask`.
+This functionality is useful when processing particles on the refinement boundary using special deposition functions since the halo mask allows us to straightforwardly extract those particles.

 .. _Fig:HaloMask:
 .. figure:: /_static/figures/HaloMask.png